 What We Collect

-On the Prostate Cancer Foundation website, you can make donations, order products, register for events, make information requests, or sign up to receive news and information from us.
+On the Prostate Cancer Foundation website, you can make donations, order products, register for events, request guides, make information requests, or sign up to receive news and information from us.
 The types of personal information you provide to us on these pages may include name, address, phone, email address, user IDs and passwords, billing information, credit card information and contact preferences.

 Anonymous (non-personal) data we collect may include the pages visited on www.pcf.org, unique URLs visited within our website, browser type and IP address.
 Most anonymous data is collected via cookies (see below) or other analysis technologies.

 From time to time, we may share aggregated demographic information with our partners and advertisers.
 This is not linked to any personally identifiable information.

 To help us improve the quality of our website, the Prostate Cancer Foundation uses an external service that provides real-time reporting on the use of our website, including page views, unique views, unique visitors, repeat visitors, frequency of visits, and peak-volume traffic periods.
 We do not use this service to gather, request, record, require, collect or track a user’s personally identifying information.

 Because we care about the safety and privacy of children online, we comply with the Children’s Online Privacy Protection Act of 1998 (COPPA).
 COPPA and its accompanying FTC regulation establish United States federal law that protects the privacy of children using the Internet.
 We do not knowingly collect personal information from children under 13 and our products and services do not target information to children under 13.
 Our sites are not intended to solicit information of any kind from children under 13, and we have designed our sites to block our knowing acceptance of information from children under 13 whenever age-related information is requested.